Bayesian optimization and nonlocal effects method for $\alpha$ decay of superheavy nuclei based on CPPM: Introduction

-In the present work, we systematically investigated theoretical calculations and model optimization for $\alpha$ decay half-lives of superheavy nuclei.
-First, we calculate $\alpha$ decay half-lives for 501 superheavy nuclides within the CPPM framework.
-To account for nonlocal dynamical effects, we introduce coordinate-dependent effective mass for $\alpha$ particles and recalculate half-lives.
-The results indicate that the incorporation of nonlocal effects significantly impacts the $\alpha$ decay half-lives in the model, consistent with previous studies\cite{17,18}.
-Subsequently, we construct a BNN model using mass number $A$, proton number $Z$, decay energy $Q_{\alpha}$, and orbital angular momentum $l$ as input parameters to optimize CPPM and three other models (UDL, MUDL, and Ni formula).
-Comparing root-mean-square(RMSE) deviations before and after optimization reveals that BNN reduces RMSE by over $21\%$ for all models, with UDL showing $43.79\%$ improvement.
-Using Shapley additive explanations (SHAP) for feature importance analysis, the results reveal that the decay energy \( Q_\alpha \) plays a dominant role among the four input parameters.
-Finally, we predicted the alpha decay half-lives of the isotopic chains for $Z = 118$ and $Z = 120$.
+To account for nonlocal dynamical effects, we introduce a coordinate-dependent $\alpha$-particle effective mass and recalculate the half-lives.
+The results demonstrate that the inclusion of nonlocal effects significantly impacts the predicted $\alpha$ decay half-lives, consistent with previous studies\cite{medeiros2022nonlocality}\cite{hu2025nonlocality}.
+Subsequently, we construct a BNN model using mass number $A$, proton number $Z$, decay energy $Q_{\alpha}$, orbital angular momentum $l$, and preformation factor $P_{\alpha}$ as input parameters to optimize the CPPM, the nonlocally modified CPPM and three distinct parameterizations of the universal decay law (UDL: Formula-A, Formula-B, Formula-C).
+Given that prior research has shown that nuclear deformation can significantly alter the barrier shape and thereby affect the tunneling probability in $\alpha$ decay\cite{ni2010systematic,hassanzad2021theoretical}, we further incorporate the quadrupole deformation parameter $\beta_2$ in the BNN to improve prediction accuracy.
+By comparing the root-mean-square errors (RMSE) before and after optimization, we find that the BNN reduces the RMSE of all models by more than 23.25\%, with the CPPM achieving an improvement of 36.28\%.
+Using Shapley Additive Explanations (SHAP) for feature importance analysis, the results reveal that the decay energy $Q_{\alpha}$ plays a dominant role among the six input parameters.

+Finally, we predict the $\alpha$ decay half-lives for isotope chains of $Z=118$ and $Z=120$.
+The predictions show that the logarithm of $\alpha$ half-life ($\log_{10}T$) exhibits the expected linear Geiger-Nuttall–type correlation with the decay energy $Q_{\alpha}$.
+This correlation is consistent with the relationship between $\log_{10}T$ and the negative logarithm of penetration probability ($-\ln$P).
+This demonstrates that our method not only reduces the RMSE but also preserves the fidelity of fundamental physical laws, providing compelling evidence that the approach captures the underlying physics.

 This paper is organized as follows: Section 2 introduces $\alpha$ decay theoretical models and BNN methodology; Section 3 presents results and analysis; Section 4 is a summary.